lintonmack/course/week10/lesson1_part9.md

 To break this down, we've added a `next` parameter, which in Express is an action to take when the router handler has finished.
 We can use this `next` parameter to pass a callback in our test so we can call `done()` and make Jest wait.

 Inside our `User.login` callback, we are also setting `req.user.session` to the result of the query.
 When we eventually hook up our code to Express and we configure sessions, the resulting user will be stored as a session on the server.

+Now run your tests.
+You should pass the test in question, but the modifications will have broken the test `login static is called when we post to the login route`.
+The reason is that we expect the spy in that test to be called with one argument, and it's now being called with two.
+You could fix this test by passing in a mock to the `usersController.login` as a third parameter, and by asserting it, but actually we can remove this test altogether.
+The reason being that we're testing the login static is called as part of our new test!